Molly Parker

-Molly Parker (born 30 June 1972) is a Canadian actress, writer, and director.
-She has had roles in independent films as well as television.
-Her accolades include two Genie Awards, one Canadian Screen Award, one Independent Spirit Awards nomination, one Primetime Emmy Award nomination, and three nominations for the Screen Actors Guild Award.

-A native of the Maple Ridge suburb of Vancouver, British Columbia, Parker began her career in Canadian film and television projects, and garnered critical attention for her portrayal of a necrophiliac medical student in the controversial drama Kissed (1996).
-She subsequently starred in the television thriller Intensity (1997) before landing her first major American film, the drama Waking the Dead (2000).
-She gained further critical attention for her role as a Las Vegas escort in Wayne Wang's low-budget drama The Center of the World (2001), for which she was nominated for an Independent Spirit Award for Best Lead Actress.
+Molly Parker (born June 30, 1972) is a Canadian actress, writer, and director.
+She garnered critical attention for her portrayal of a necrophiliac medical student in the controversial drama Kissed (1996).
+She subsequently starred in the television thriller Intensity (1997) before landing her first major American film role in the drama Waking the Dead (2000).
+She gained further notice for her role as a Las Vegas escort in the drama The Center of the World (2001), for which she was nominated for the Independent Spirit Award for Best Female Lead.

-In the early 2000s, Parker had lead roles in several films, including Max (2002), Pure (also 2002), and Nine Lives (2005).
+In the early 2000s, Parker had lead roles in several films, including Max (2002), Pure (2002), and Nine Lives (2005).
 Beginning in 2004, she starred as Alma Garret on the HBO Western series Deadwood, appearing in all three seasons.
 She subsequently appeared in the post-apocalyptic thriller The Road (2009), and the independent drama Trigger (2010).
 In 2011, she appeared as a recurring guest star in the sixth season of Dexter, before being cast as politician Jacqueline Sharp on the Netflix series House of Cards in 2014.
-She appeared in the role for seasons two through four, earning a Primetime Emmy nomination for Outstanding Guest Actress in a Drama Series for her performance in the fourth season.
+The role earned Parker a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

-Parker's subsequent film roles include the drama American Pastoral (2016) and two Netflix-produced features: the crime drama Small Crimes, and the Stephen King adaptation 1922 (both 2017).
+Her subsequent film roles include the drama American Pastoral (2016) and two Netflix-produced features: the crime drama Small Crimes, and the Stephen King adaptation 1922 (both 2017).
 She also starred in Errol Morris's docudrama miniseries Wormwood.
 From 2018 to 2021, she starred as Maureen Robinson in Lost in Space, a Netflix-produced remake of the 1965 TV series.

-Biography
+In January 2025 she began her lead role as Dr. Amy Larsen in the Fox medical drama Doc.

-1972–1990: Early life
+Early life and education

-Parker was born 30 June 1972 in Maple Ridge, British Columbia, Canada, a suburb of Vancouver, and spent her childhood on a farm in Pitt Meadows.
+Parker was born 30 June 1972 in Maple Ridge, British Columbia, Canada, and spent her childhood on a farm in Pitt Meadows.
 She has one younger brother, Henry.
 Parker's parents, whom she has described as "hippies," operated a seafood store.
 Parker trained in ballet from ages 3 to 17, and spent three years performing with the Royal Winnipeg Ballet Company.

 She began acting in local productions at age 14.
 Her uncle's agent represented her early in her career, when she had parts in various Canadian television roles before studying with Vancouver's Gastown Actors' Studio.